-The Forced Conversion command can be used to measure the temperature without starting a mission.
+The Forced Conversion command can be used to measure the temperature and humidity without starting a mission.
 After the command code, the master must send one FFh byte to get the conversion started.
-The conversion result is found as a 16-bit value in the Latest Temperature Conversion Result register.
+The conversion result is found as a 16-bit value in the Latest Temperature Conversion Result and Latest Humidity Conversion Result registers.
 This command is only executed if no mission is in progress (MIP = 0).
-It cannot be interrupted and takes maximum 600ms to complete.
+It cannot be interrupted and takes maximum 666ms to complete.
 During this time memory access through the 1-Wire interface is blocked.
 The device behaves the same way as during a mission when the sampling interferes with a memory/control function command.
 See the Memory Access Conflicts section for details.

-Start Mission with Password [CCh]
+Start Mission [with Password] [CCh]

-The DS1922E uses a control function command to start a mission.
+The DS1923 uses a control function command to start a mission.
 A new mission can only be started if the previous mission has been ended and the memory has been cleared.
-After the command code, the master must transmit the 64-bit full-access password followed by an FFh dummy byte.
-If passwords are enabled and the transmitted password is different from the stored full-access password or a mission is in progress, the Start Mission with Password command fails.
+After the command code, the master must transmit the 64-bit full access password followed by an FFh dummy byte.
+If passwords are enabled and the transmitted password is different from the stored fullaccess password or a mission is in progress, the Start Mission command fails.
 The device stops communicating and waits for a reset pulse.
 If the password was correct or if passwords were not enabled, the device starts a mission.
-If SUTA = 0, the sampling begins as soon as the mission start delay is over.
-If SUTA = 1, the first sample is written to the datalog memory at the time the temperature alarm occurred.
-However, the mission sample counter does not increment.
+If SUTA = 0, the sampling begins as soon as the Mission Start Delay is over.
+If SUTA = 1, the first sample is written to the data-log memory at the time the temperature alarm occurred.
+However, the Mission Samples Counter does not increment.
 One sample period later, the Mission Timestamp register is set and the regular sampling and logging begins.
 While the device is waiting for a temperature alarm to occur, the WFTA flag in the General Status register reads 1.
 During a mission there is only read access to the register pages.

-Stop Mission with Password [33h]
+Stop Mission [with Password] [33h]

-The DS1922E uses a control function command to stop a mission.
+The DS1923 uses a control function command to stop a mission.
 Only a mission that is in progress can be stopped.
-After the command code, the master must transmit the 64-bit full-access password followed by a FFh dummy byte.
-If passwords are enabled and the transmitted password is different from the stored full-access password or a mission is not in progress, the Stop Mission with Password command fails.
+After the command code, the master must transmit the 64-bit full access password followed by a FFh dummy byte.
+If passwords are enabled and the transmitted password is different from the stored full-access password or a mission is not in progress, the Stop Mission command fails.
 The device stops communicating and waits for a reset pulse.
 If the password was correct or if passwords were not enabled, the device clears the MIP bit in the General Status register and restores write access to the register pages.
 The WFTA bit is not cleared.
-See the description of the General Status register for a method to clear the WFTA bit.
+See the description of the general status register for a method to clear the WFTA bit.